FrontenderMagazine/the-era-of-symbol-fonts/eng.md

 But the resulting rendered ligatures might look like:

-![][8]
+![][100]

-[Symbolset][3] has been experimenting with ligatures and symbol fonts for a [while, and now sells packs of symbol fonts with commonly used icons.
-It also [has great ligature support, and a demo where you can simply type keywords and [watch them snap to symbols immediately.
-Don’t be surprised if this makes your [mind race with ideas.
+[Symbolset][3] has been experimenting with ligatures and symbol fonts for a while, and now sells packs of symbol fonts with commonly used icons.
+It also has great ligature support, and a demo where you can simply type keywords and watch them snap to symbols immediately.
+Don’t be surprised if this makes your mind race with ideas.

 Using ligatures as glyph substitutes has practical applications.
 For example, the BBC News website formerly featured [a ticking clock][4] in the corner of